aaronpeikert/bayes-prereg/README.md

 if they have some expectation about what they stand to gain with some likelihood from conducting a study.
 The axioms of probability are all that is required to derive the famous Bayes formula, on which we will heavily rely for our arguments.
-Please note that our decision to adopt a Bayesian philosophy of science does not imply anything about the statistical methods researcher use.
+Please note that our decision to adopt this aspect of Bayesian philosophy of science does not imply anything about the statistical methods researcher use.
 In fact, this conceptualization is purposefully reductionistic to be compatible with a wide range of philosophies of science and statistical methods researchers might subscribe to.
 Our conclusions can be applied to bayesian and frequentist methods alike.
-Of course, frequentist methods are traditionally viewed from a poperian philosophy of science, but our conclusions are compatible with it and notable later advancements like the error statistical view.
-However, those philosophies of science require a much richer set of assumptions that are not quite necessary for the points we want to make.
+Of course, frequentist methods are traditionally viewed from a poperian philosophy of science, but our conclusions are compatible with this view and and notable later advancements like the error statistical view.
+However, those philosophies of science require a much richer set of assumptions that are not quite necessary for the points we want to make about the value of preregistration.

 ## Relating Riskiness to epistemic value